williamxsp/ngx-bootstrap/docs/spec/typeahead/typeahead.examples.dropup.use-case.md

 6. Items in the drop-up are clickable
 7. When user clicks on any item in typeahead drop-down, then typeahead container auto-fills with a selected State

 Extensions:
 -----------
-3a.
-If there is any data, it could be deleted.
-While deleting data the drop-up with matches is shown

 Variations:
 -----------